deeppatne/Edutech-Site/README.md

 # Edutech-Site
-An online learning webpage created using HTML, CSS and JavaScript.
+An Online Learning webpage created using HTML, CSS and JavaScript.
 The site is made responsive so that it can be efficiently used on any device